bravesoftdz/ultibo-examples-explorer/README.md

 Installation
 ============
 Install Ultibo for your platform.

 On Windows, install Git for Windows to obtain the required bash shell and related tools.

+On Linux, install qemu-system-arm (on Windows, this is already installed with Ultibo.)
+If mawk in installed, you will need to install gawk instead.

 Operation
 =========